aapen/aapen/README.md

 we have to ensure two things.
 First, the kernel image must by smaller than (32k - 256) bytes, to fit between 0x00008000 and 0x10000000.
-Second, each kernel must begin with this automatic-relocation code:
+Second, each kernel image must begin with this automatic-relocation code:
 ~~~
 @ _start is the bootstrap entry point
         .text